SandorJokai/Kubernetes/ingress/README.md

-In order to work ingress, firstly we need to install the controller:
+In order to use ingress, firstly we need to install the controller:
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.0.0/deploy/static/provider/baremetal/deploy.yaml
 ```